Proportional representation: 20th century

 STV has some history in the United States.
 Between 1915 and 1962, twenty-four cities used the system for at least one election.
 In many cities, minority parties and other groups used STV to break up single-party monopolies on elective office.
 One of the most famous cases is New York City, where a coalition of Republicans and others pursued the adoption of STV in 1936 as part of an effort to free the city from control by the Tammany Hall political machine.
 Under the new electoral system, Tammany Hall's power was abated but NYC dropped STV in 1946 after only five elections.
 Another famous case is Cincinnati, Ohio, where, in 1924, Democrats and Progressive-wing Republicans secured the adoption of a council–manager charter with STV elections in order to dislodge the Republican machine of Rudolph K. Hynicka.
 Although Cincinnati's council–manager system survives, Republicans and other disaffected groups replaced STV with plurality-at-large voting in 1957.
 From 1870 to 1980, Illinois used a semi-proportional cumulative voting system to elect its House of Representatives.
 Each district across the state elected both Republicans and Democrats year-after-year.

 Cambridge, Massachusetts (STV) and Peoria, Illinois (cumulative voting) have used PR for many years.
 Illinois used cumulative voting for decades in its state elections.

-San Francisco (in most elections before 1977 and between 1980 and 1999) had citywide elections in which people cast multiple votes – sometimes for as many as nine candidates but usually for five or six – simultaneously (block voting), producing some aspects of PR through the use of a multi-member district.
-San Francisco used preferential voting (Bucklin voting) in its 1917 city election.
+San Francisco used preferential voting (Bucklin voting) in its city elections around 1920 and then switched to STV.